instrumentisto/docker-mailserver/images/amavis/README.md

 ## Archive decoders

-Image is packed with almost all file decoders required by AMaViS.
+This image is packed with all file decoders required by AMaViS (with its default configuration).
 ```
 amavis[174]: Internal decoder for .mail
-amavis[174]: No ext program for   .F, tried: unfreeze, freeze -d, melt, fcat
+amavis[174]: Found decoder for    .F    at /usr/bin/unfreeze
 amavis[174]: Found decoder for    .Z    at /usr/bin/uncompress
 amavis[174]: Found decoder for    .gz   at /usr/bin/gzip -d
 amavis[174]: Found decoder for    .bz2  at /usr/bin/bzip2 -d